freesewing/freesewing/markdown/org/docs/designs/onyx/instructions/en.md

 If using lining, do the following two steps, otherwise skip to the next paragraph about hemming.
  - Repeat the previous steps to put together the lining pieces.
  - Place the lining assembly and the main hood assembly together with _good sides together_, and clip them together along the neck.

-Hemming the hood (optional for unlined hoods, required for lined hoods):
-The hood should be hemmed at this step, so as not to intefere with the installation of the zipper.
-See step 7 for more details.

 ### Step 5: Preparing the zipper guard
  - Fold the zipper guard in half short ways (so it's half as wide) with _good sides together_, and secure it loosely with a clip or two.